Lucy-Forrest-Lab/AlignMe/Running_server.md

 1. Pair-wise alignments using [two primary sequences as input](#pairwise-sequence-alignment)
 2. Pair-wise alignment of [two families of sequences as input](#align-multiple-sequence-alignments), used to create hydropathy profile alignments.

-All of the output results can be visualized on the AlignMe server as well as via download to your computer.

 ---